russell-n/apcommand/apcommand/accesspoints/broadcom/broadcom.rst

 The Broadcom BCM94718NR Access Point
 ====================================

 The Broadcom advertises a telnet connection but it will not let you log in.
 To control it you will need to send commands to its web-page.
-Although something like `Selenium <http://docs.seleniumhq.org/>`_ should work, to simplify the control for the command line, Aren used `curl <http://en.wikipedia.org/wiki/CURL>`_ is used to send commands to the Access Point.
+Although something like `Selenium <http://docs.seleniumhq.org/>`_ should work, to simplify the control for the command line, a more containde method will be used.
+Aren used `curl <http://en.wikipedia.org/wiki/CURL>`_ to send commands to the Access Point.

 Using `curl` introduces two problems: